-- 60. The company shall prepare a Corporate Governance Report that contains at least the following information: - Designation of a Corporate Governance Code generally recognized in Austria or at the respective stock exchange; - Information on where it is publicly available; - in case it deviates from the Comply or Explain rules of the Code, an explanation of the items concerned and the reasons for the deviation; - If the company decides not to adhere to a code, then the reason why; - The composition and working procedure of the management board and of the supervisory board and its committees. - The measures taken to promote women to the management board, supervisory board and to top management positions. - 61.
-The obligation to observe the Austrian Code of Corporate Governance is to be included in the Corporate Governance Report.
-Annex 2 of the Code includes the legally required information of the Corporate Governance Report and the summary of the information required by the C-Rules of the Code.
-The Corporate Governance Report is to be published on the website of the company.
-Every shareholder shall have the right at the annual general meeting to request information on the Corporate Governance Report.
+- 60. The company must prepare a Corporate Governance Report that contains at least the following information8: - It must name a Corporate Governance Code generally recognized in Austria or at the respective stock exchange; - Information on where it is available to the public; - Statement on any departures from the comply or explain principle of the Code; explain the points concerned and the reasons for the departure9; - If the company decides not to adhere to any code, then it must state the reason why; - Name the members of the management board and the supervisory board including its committees and explain their working procedures; - The total remuneration of each individual member of the management board and the fundamental principles of the remuneration policy; - The measures taken to promote women to the management board, supervisory board and to top management positions; - The diversity concept.